dev-pigeon/RunIQ/README.md

 Yes, foam rollers can help alleviate muscle soreness after exercise.
 This is primarily due to their ability to improve circulation and reduce muscle tension, rather than physically altering the muscle tissue as some people may believe.
 Foam rolling before a run can also help prepare your muscles for optimal performance by loosening them up, elevating breathing and heart rate, and psychologically preparing you for exercise.
 Additionally, foam rolling after a workout can relieve excess tension and stimulate the release of neurotransmitters that boost relaxation, potentially reducing feelings of fatigue and improving recovery.
 However, it's important to remember that foam rollers may lose their effectiveness over time and that harder surfaces are generally better, but new users might want to start with a softer, non-textured roller.

-> _Note_: The system can produce longer, detailed multi-step responses with full instructions.
+> _Note_: The responses shown above are trimmed for brevity.
+The actual output can include more detailed, step-by-step explanations where applicable.

 <br>